 - Cutting by Machine: Clear or White Sticker Paper is fine.

 - Copy Paper: If you use copy paper you will need an adhesive:

-Note: Cutting out images with white copy paper means you have to cut more precise than clear sticker paper.
+Note: Cutting out images with white copy paper means you have to cut more precisely than clear sticker paper.

 What is a Quick Dex Card?

 All the 2020 Bible Journal Love Dex Kits come with two sets of dex cards.

 - 12 Pattern Dex Cards

 Quick Dex Cards have several different patterned layers and things like doilies.
 Since much of the work is done for you it makes them "quick"; just add a verse and few embellishments (also in the kits).